Downsview Park: Sports Centre

 The Downsview Park Sports Centre is a 45,000 m2 multi-purpose facility, formerly an aircraft hangar for the de Havilland Aircraft Company and later the Canadian Forces.
 Downsview Park's most regular attraction is The Hangar, an indoor recreational facility within the Downsview Park Sports Centre, which accommodates approximately 600,000 visitors per year to its soccer, ball hockey and beach volleyball facilities alone.
 Winter 2011 saw the welcome addition of a domed field, expanding winter field availability.
 During the summer of 2009, Toronto Roller Derby started playing their home games at Downsview, using a space in the Downsview Park Sports Centre's west end.

 In the summer of 2011, Toronto Roller Derby moved to another space in the park known as The Bunker, and hosted the inaugural Roller Derby World Cup in that space in early December 2011.
-The Downsview Park Sports Centre also accommodates Grand Prix Kartways indoor electric go-karting (aka green go-karting), the HoopDome basketball facility, The Rail Skatepark skateboard destination, True North Climbing indoor rock climbing gym and Blyth Academy Downsview Park School for Elite Athletes.
+The Downsview Park Sports Centre also accommodates K1 Speed indoor electric go-karting (aka green go-karting), the HoopDome basketball facility, The Rail Skatepark skateboard destination, True North Climbing indoor rock climbing gym and Blyth Academy Downsview Park School for Elite Athletes.
 The National Squash Academy, operated by former World #1 player Jonathon Power is a recent addition to the Sports Centre.
 In October 2013 an ice hockey arena was opened, and was renamed in February 2015 to Scotiabank Pond.

-In March 2011, Downsview Park was selected as the site of Toronto FC's new state-of-the-art Academy and Training Facility.
-Construction began on the KIA Training Ground in May 2011, and the facility opened in June 2012.
-It includes three grass fields, one domed turf field and a field house.
-Maple Leaf Sports & Entertainment (MLSE), owner of Toronto FC, spent more than $21 million building the facility and pays rent for the land, with an aim to becoming the epicentre of soccer development in Canada.
-In July 2014 it was announced that MLSE would expand the training grounds at a cost of $2 million to house a temporary practice facility for the Toronto Argonauts of the Canadian Football League, which would rent the facility from MLSE and practice on a nearby city owned field.
-The team moved in that September, but later moved their practice facility to Lamport Stadium in 2018.
-In 2018, BMO acquired the naming rights to the training ground, renaming it to the BMO Training Ground & Academy.
-With their drop to the division 3 USL League One for the 2019 season, Toronto FC II moved their home games to BMO Training Ground.
+BMO Training Ground, the practice facility of Toronto FC of Major League Soccer (MLS) and its minor league reserve team Toronto FC II of MLS Next Pro, and the home of the TFC Academy of MLS Next, is located in Downsview Park.
+The facility, which opened in 2012, features a stadium with 1000 seats.

 Volleyball Canada made the Downsview Park Sports Centre their new headquarters and training facility in 2011.
 A new four-pad ice complex will be another welcome amenity scheduled to open in 2013.

 Operations at the Downsview Park Sports Centre generate funds to help build Downsview Park.

 TMU Bold soccer teams have been using the outdoor soccer field as their home field.